dotnet/docs/docs/core/porting/index.md

 ## .NET Framework compatibility mode

 The .NET Framework compatibility mode was introduced in .NET Standard 2.0.
-This compatibility mode allows .NET Standard and .NET 5+ (and .NET Core 3.1) projects to reference .NET Framework libraries on Windows-only.
+This compatibility mode allows .NET Standard and .NET (since .NET Core 3.1) projects to reference .NET Framework libraries on Windows-only.
 Referencing .NET Framework libraries doesn't work for all projects, such as if the library uses Windows Presentation Foundation (WPF) APIs, but it does unblock many porting scenarios.
 For more information, see the [Analyze your dependencies to port code from .NET Framework to .NET](third-party-deps.md#net-framework-compatibility-mode).

 ## Unavailable technologies